Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics: Proof of Theorem

 \subsection{Quasiperiodic dynamics associated with $K$}

+In this section, we will use Theorem \ref{Jacques} in order to introduce symplectic coordinates and rewrite the Hamiltonian $K$, and hence $H_0$, in a more suitable form (see Lemma \ref{phiF} and Lemma \ref{H0carina}).

 For suitable integers $k \ge 1$, $d \ge 1$ and real numbers $\delta >0$ and $\tau \ge 1$, inside the perturbing region $\dot \Pi_\delta^{k + d(\tau + 4)}$ (see Definition \ref{perregJ}), Theorem \ref{Jacques} proves the existence of three-dimensional invariant tori for the Hamiltonian of the planar three-body problem $K$ in a rotating frame of reference.
 As mentioned above, these quasiperiodic motions have one additional frequency before the symplectic reduction by the symmetry of rotations.
-This frequency plays the role of the angular speed of the simultaneous rotation of the three ellipses.
 Here, we fix $m_0$, $m_1$ and $m_2$ as in Theorem \ref{Thmcomet} and we introduce the slice